heieer/WVD/README.md

+# All You Need To Know on Windows Virtual Desktop

 *last update: 23/Sept/2020*

-# All You Need To Know on Windows Virtual Desktop

 I have tried to consolidate a lot of content available online to learn and to operate Windows Virtual Desktop in Azure.
 I try to update the list from time to time.
-Last update
+If you come across interesting information related to WVD, please contact me via [LinkedIn](https://www.linkedin.com/in/roelsbart/).

 ## What's new? 📢